Malaysia Airlines jet diverted in Australia over bomb scare

 He added: "Two or three brave, young Aussies have taken him on and got him to the ground."

-Police Superintendent Tony Langdon credited the flight crew with also playing a part in tackling the man.
+Police Superintendent Tony Langdon credited the flight crew with also playing a part in tackling Marks.
 "We believe that the actions of the passengers and crew were quite heroic," Langdon said.

 The Airbus A330-300 carrying 337 passengers returned to the airport about 30 minutes after takeoff.

 Passengers were kept on the plane for 90 minutes after landing and the plane was searched for potential bombs at a remote part of the airport, Ashton said.
-Police wearing body army took the man off the plane.
+Police wearing body army took Marks off the plane.
 They have determined he had no "terrorist" links or associates, Ashton said.

 Andrews cautioned against governments responding to the drama by banning mentally ill passengers from flying.